 For a great ideal pre-workout drink recipe that makes use of all of these concepts, head on over to my Thrive Fitness review, where I included such a recipe at the end of the post.
 The book, incidentally, is a fantastic resource for delving deeper into the ideas of workout-specific nutrition.

-Check out Part II of this series, focusing on the recovery meal.
+Check out Part II of this series, focusing on what to eat after your workout.

 What do you think; how many of these keys does your pre-workout smoothie use?
 What do you eat before a workout?
 Feel free to leave a link to your pre-workout meal in the comments.

 I’m here with a message that, without a doubt, isn’t going to make me the most popular guy at the vegan potluck.

 But it’s one I believe is absolutely critical to the long term health of our movement, and that’s why I’m committed to sharing it.
 Here goes…